 Dr. Hardy joined the Wabash faculty in 2006, having taught previously at Indiana University, St. Michael’s College, the University of Ljubljana (Slovenia), and the Slovenian Ministry of Defense School of Foreign Languages.
 Her professional interests include second language acquisition, language teaching methodology, and study abroad.
 Since 2008, she has accompanied Wabash students and faculty to Ecuador as part of the Wabash Summer Study Program that she co-directs with Dr. Dan Rogers.
+Her recent research is on the effects of extensive reading on second language proficiency.

 M.A. and Ph.D. in Linguistics, Indiana University